7 Smart Ways to Use Channel Incentives in B2B Marketing

 - Your program is more useful to your participants/customers.
 Multiple program sponsors mean more opportunities for program participants to earn and spend points, which increases the program’s value to them.

-- Your customer retention rate improves.
+- You improve customer retention rate.
 When you partner with companies who already provide value, business or convenience to your customers, you send the message that you care about making their lives a little easier.
 An increased value of the program results in customers trusting and valuing your brand more.

-- Your customer acquisition You could acquire more business from your coalition’s customer base(s).
+- You increase customer acquisition.
+You could acquire more business from your coalition’s customer base(s).

 Co- marketing opportunities like coalition loyalty programs not only have the solid business value of growing your marketbase—they solidify your reputation in the industry and among partners as a company who wants to add value.
 This garners trust and brand loyalty, which ultimately has a much bigger impact on your success.